jesusbueren/Endogenous_Health_Groups/README.md

 The replication material is divided in three blocks:
 1. **Data Preparation**: from the HRS to the files to be read by the estimation program.
 1. **Estimation Program**: reads the data from the previous step and estimates the econometric model parameters.
-1. **Health Classification**: from the econometric model parameter, it classifies individuals into health groups.
+1. **Health Classification**: using the econometric model parameters, it classifies individuals into health groups.

 ### 1. Data Preparation